What are the advantages and disadvantages of in-house development?

 Read our breakdown on Software development budget estimation to get more insights.

-- Lack of local talent.
+Lack of local talent.
 If a project requires many Java developers, for instance, and they don’t live near your headquarters.
 A savvy team outsources when local talent proves scarce or expensive.
+Read more on how much softawe enginner makes based on the location and experience.

 Finally, we should examine a hybrid approach.
 A company might find that it cannot choose between in-house and outsourcing.
 If they do not see a clear advantage in either approach, they opt for the hybrid approach.
 The hybrid approach combines some on-site staff with outsourcing to an external agency.
 This gives companies the best of both worlds.